 HST 204.
-ORAL HISTORY/FAMILY HISTORY:
+ORAL HISTORY/FAMILY HISTORY: TECHNIQUES FOR GATHERING FAMILY HISTORY......2 credit hours

 This class gives students techniques for gathering the memoirs of the people around them.
 Students are taught how to organize oral histories, interpret family photographs and memorabilia, and how to create a family cookbook, capturing the family's special recipes.